 Despite this tongue-in-cheek Dr. Seuss-like poem above, I really do love my job!
-I don’t love everything about it, but overall I can honestly say that I do love what I do.
+I don’t love everything, but overall I can honestly say that I do love what I do.

 Even though Mick Jagger of the Rolling Stones couldn’t get “no satisfaction”, I think that Christians can indeed find it as a by-product of the abundant life that Jesus promises (John 10:10).
 I want to discuss the topic of job satisfaction in general from a biblical perspective, share some personal observations about my own situation, and then challenge my fellow Jesus-followers to consider how they can find contentment and peace where God has put you right now, fully resting in his sovereignty and provision and knowing with confidence that He has a divine purpose for you as a co-worker with him in your place of employment.

-And yet, in Eccl.
-3:12-13, and 22, we find a curious admonition.
-Considering the fact that God is in control and has “made everything beautiful in its time” (3:11), he states that men should “be happy and do good while they live . . . eat and drink, and find satisfaction in all his toil – this is the gift of God . . . there is nothing better for a man than to enjoy his work, because that is his lot.”
+And yet, in the next chapter, we find a curious admonition.
+Considering the fact that God is in control and has “made everything beautiful in its time” (3:11), he states that men should “be happy and do good while they live . . . eat and drink, and find satisfaction in all his toil – this is the gift of God . . . there is nothing better for a man than to enjoy his work, because that is his lot” (Eccl.
+3:12-13, and 22).

 I will tell you that being satisfied and perfectly content in a stressful job that wears us down is not always easy.
-However, I have personally experienced, for over 30 years working for the Department of the Army as a Soldier and as a civilian employee, true joy, unexplainable peace, and a deep sense of purpose at work, despite all the thorns and thistles that come from various fallen people, places, and things I encounter every single day.
+However, I have personally experienced for over 30 years working for the Department of the Army as a Soldier and as a civilian employee true joy, unexplainable peace, and a deep sense of purpose at work, despite all the thorns and thistles that come from fallen people, places, and things I encounter every single day.

 As confirmation, I often get to see how God is using me where I work.
 Just this past week, I had two conversations, one with a senior Army officer in the morning and another with another civilian employee that afternoon, where I got the opportunity to show genuine concern and compassion which allowed them to open up about what was going on in their lives.
 This happened because I have been assigned alongside these individuals and had previously earned the right to be involved in their lives for God’s glory.

 I have known for some time, with respect to my current position, that I am uniquely qualified for this job based on my skills, talents, personality, and experiences.
 This adds to my understanding of God’s call in my own life, which has taken a lot of twists and turns along the way.
-(See blog on my personal career journey: https://regehrlein.wordpress.com/2016/01/06/my-personal-career-journey/.)
+(See article on my personal career journey.)